oci-landing-zones/oci-cis-landingzone-quickstart/FAQ.md

     `Allow group SYSADMINS_PROD to manage object-family in compartment PROD where request.permission!='OBJECT_DELETE'`

 The SYSADMIN_PROD group has access to [object-family](https://docs.oracle.com/en-us/iaas/Content/Identity/policyreference/objectstoragepolicyreference.htm#Details_for_Object_Storage_Archive_Storage_and_Data_Transfer) which includes buckets and objects.
 This means they would be able to delete a bucket violating the intent of the rule.
 Even though you can't delete a bucket with objects in it if you don't have permissions to the underlying objects you could delete an empty you created thus violating the intent.

+### <a name="event-rule-target-validation"></a>**Why does the script treat some Events rules as compliant even when the Notifications topic subscription is not active?**

+For CIS event-related checks, the script validates Oracle Notifications Service (ONS) targets when it can confirm that the referenced topic has an active subscription.
+Note: non-ONS targets are not validated by this check.

 ### <a name="html-page"></a>**Why are there no dashboard graphics in the HTML page?**